epistrephein/rarbg/README.md

 #### Getting started

-First, require the gem and initialize a new `RARBG::API` object.
+Require the gem and initialize a new `RARBG::API` object.

 ```ruby
 require 'rarbg'